-Kindly note that if you withdraw your consent to any or all use of your personal data, depending on the nature of your request, Borouge may not be in a position to administer any contractual relationship in place, which in turn may also result in the termination of any agreements with Borouge, and your being in breach of your contractual obligations or undertakings.
+Kindly note that if you withdraw your consent to any or all use of your personal data, depending on the nature of your request, Borouge may not be in a position to administer any contractual relationship in place, which in turn may, subject to the laws of your country, also result in the termination of any agreements with Borouge, and your being in breach of your contractual obligations or undertakings.
 Borouge’s legal rights and remedies in such event are expressly reserved.

-You have the right to request access and/or amend any personal data that we hold about you, subject to the requirements of applicable law.
-If you would like to request for a copy of your personal data being held by us (such right being subject to applicable exemptions), or to update and/or amend personal data which you have previously provided to us, please write to our data protection officer at the contact details provided under section 11 below.
+You have the right to request access, amend and/or rectify any personal data that we hold about you, subject to the requirements of applicable law.
+If you would like to request for a copy of your personal data being held by us (such right being subject to applicable exemptions), or to update, amend and/or rectify personal data which you have previously provided to us, please write to our data protection officer at the contact details provided under section 11 below.

-We treat such queries and feedback seriously and will deal with them confidentially and within a reasonable time.
-Borouge generally does not charge a fee for requests to access or amend your personal data.
+We treat such queries and feedback seriously and will deal with them confidentially, within a reasonable time or such time limits mandated by any applicable law.
+Borouge generally does not charge a fee for requests to access, amend or rectify your personal data.